ysmood/nokit/doc/readme.jst.md

 > optional, you may run `npm i -g nokit coffee-script` without
 > any problem.

-Same works with livescript:
+Same works with babeljs:

-`npm i -g nokit LiveScript`
+`npm i -g nokit babel`

 > Remarks: for the sake of boot performance, nokit will only load
 > `coffee-cache coffee-script/register`
 > by default.
-For livescript or other precompiler, you have to
+For babeljs or other precompiler, you have to
 > set environment varialbe `nokitPreload` to what you want, such as on unix:
-> `export nokitPreload='LiveScript coffee-script/register'`.
+> `export nokitPreload='babel coffee-script/register'`.
 Different module
 > names are separated by spaces.

 Create a `nofile.coffee` (or `.js`, `.ls`) at your current working directory